 - information created in order for the organization to operate (documentation);

 - evidence of results achieved (records).

-One of the important objective in the revision of ISO 9001 series of the standard had been that the amount and detail of documentation required by the organization have to be more relevant to the desired results of the organization’s process activities.
-ISO 9001:2015 allows organization flexibility in the way it chooses to document its quality management system (QMS).
+One of the important objectives in the revision of the ISO 9001 series of the standard had been that the amount and detail of documentation required by the organization have to be more relevant to the desired results of the organization’s process activities.
+ISO 9001:2015 allows an organization flexibility in the way it chooses to document its quality management system (QMS).
 This enables each individual organization to determine the correct amount of documented information needed in order to demonstrate the effective planning, operation, and control of its processes and the implementation and continual improvement of the effectiveness of its QMS.
 It is stressed that ISO 9001 requires (and always has required) a “Documented quality management system”, and not a “system of documents”.

 The QMS needs to include documented information required by the ISO 9001 standard as well as documented information determined by the organization necessary for the effectiveness of the QMS.
 The organization must determine what documented information is necessary for the effectiveness of the management system.
 The extent of documented information for a management system can differ from one organization to another due to the size of the organization and its type of activities, processes, products, and services, the complexity of processes and their interactions, and the competence of persons.
 Auditors will need to understand the term ‘documented information’, however organizations are still free to use whatever terms suit their own requirements.